odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 This is my working log of this combo.
 Things might change, and this guide might or might not be updated.

 # Laptop: Lenovo Yoga 7 2-in-1 16AKP10 (83JU / LNVNB161216)
-CPU: AMD Ryzen AI 5 340 w/ Radeon 840M
+CPU: AMD Ryzen AI 5 340 w/ Radeon 840M<br />
 BIOS version:<br />
-- Original: QXCN19WW
+- Original (at purchase): QXCN19WW
 - Now: QXCN21WW

 S/N:<br />